 - The equipment: The more advanced and well-developed a tool for metabolic testing is, the more accurate the results will be.
 Hospitals and private laboratories may use the same equipment, but this varies from one facility to another.
 So, when deciding where to get your metabolic testing done, choose a high-end facility with cutting-edge equipment.

 - The method.
-Standardized metabolic testing in a licensed facility is far more accurate than online estimates that employ different mathematical equations.
-Of course, you can always try both and compare the results.
+Standardized metabolic testing is far more accurate than online estimates that employ different mathematical equations.
+Online estimates to NOT tell you YOUR metabolism.
+It is just a guess and of little value to YOU and your body.

 - The specialists.
-You should also go with experienced technicians who understand how metabolic testing is performed and can conduct it with the highest level of precision.
-It’s also important that your preferred professionals can discuss the results with you and advise you on how to optimize your workout and nutrition to suit your body type.
+You should also go with experienced technicians who understand how metabolic testing is performed>They should use genuine testing equipment and can conduct it with the highest level of precision.
+It’s also important that your preferred professionals can discuss the results with you and advise you.
+This advise will optimize your workout and nutrition to suit your body type.

 - The personal traits.
 Your testing should take into account your age, body weight, height, physical activity levels, etc.